Hawaii Rainbow Wahine basketball: NCAA Tournament appearances

 The Rainbow Wahine have appeared in eight NCAA Tournaments, with a combined record of 1–8.

+WBIT appearances

+The Rainbow Wahine have appeared in two Women's Basketball Invitation Tournaments, with a record of 0–2.

 WNIT appearances

 The Rainbow Wahine have appeared in eight Women's National Invitation Tournaments, with a combined record of 3–8.

 NWIT appearances

 The Rainbow Wahine competed in one National Women's Invitational Tournament in 1992 losing to Georgia Tech in the final 72—90.

 Retired numbers

 The Rainbow Wahine retired their first number in 2015, honoring number 32 for the program's all-time leader in points and rebounds, Judy Mosley-McAfee.